Dramloc/express-mongoose-template/README.md

   yarn dev
   ```

-## Available scripts
+## Available Scripts

+In the project directory, you can run:

 ### `yarn dev`

-Runs the project in the development mode.
+Runs the project in the development mode.\
 API will be served on [http://localhost:8080](http://localhost:8080).

-The project will reload using `nodemon` if you make edits.
+The project will reload with `nodemon` if you make edits.\
-You can see any `babel` compilation error in the console.
+You will also see any `babel` compilation error in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode.\
 This will run tests using `jest` and lint files using `eslint`.

 ### `yarn coverage`

-Collect test coverage with `jest`.
+Collects test coverage with `jest`.\
 Coverage report will be reported in the console and in the `coverage` folder.

 ### `yarn lint`

-Lint project files using `eslint`.
+Lints project files using `eslint`.\
 You can run `yarn lint --fix` to autofix fixable issues.

 ### `yarn build`

-Build project using `babel` to make it ready for production.
+Builds the project with `babel` to make it ready for production.
+The output will be generated in the `dist` folder.\
 This should be run before launching `yarn start`.

 ### `yarn start`

-Runs the project in production mode.
+Runs the project in production mode.\
 Make sure you run `yarn build` before this script.

 ## Configuration